Jimmy2179/FortiGate/README.md

 ## Usage

-Import the configuration into your FortiGate device via the web GUI or CLI.
+1. Import the configuration into your FortiGate device via CLI or GUI.
-Make sure to review and adjust interface names, IP addresses, and policy settings according to your environment before applying.
+2. Ensure you update the following:
+   - LDAP server settings (IP, credentials, group filters)
+   - Interface names and IP addresses
+   - IPsec peer settings and phase1/phase2 configs
+   - SD-WAN member interfaces and rules
+3. Apply the appropriate security profiles to your firewall policies.

 ## License

-This project is shared for educational and reference purposes.
+This project is provided for educational and reference purposes.